bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-query-language/README.md

-# HIBERNATE QUERY LANGIAGE
+# HIBERNATE QUERY LANGUAGE
-## these projects contain different query for hibernate example.
+## this directory contain different query for hibernate example.
-   ### what you are learning from the following projects as below.
+   ### what you are learning from the following projects.
    - HqlAdvanceQuery :
       -  to perform And,OR query ,isNull value find,OrderBy clause.
    - HqlAggrigation :